grpc/grpc-node/doc/compression.md

 ## Client side
 The preferred method for configuring message compression on a client is to pass `options` when the client object is instantiated.

-The two options need to be passed:
+These two options control compression behavior:

-**grpc.default_compression_algorithm** (integer)
+**grpc.default_compression_algorithm** (int)

-The option keeps the value of a compression algorithm.
+Default compression algorithm for the channel.

 Possible values for this option are:
 - `0` - No compression